-Attached to this letter, you will find the June 30, 2020 actuarial valuation report of your CalPERS pension plan.
-Provided in this report is the determination of the minimum required employer contributions for fiscal year 2022-23.
+Attached to this letter, you will find the June 30, 2021 actuarial valuation report for the rate plan noted above.
+Provided in this report is the determination of the minimum required employer contributions for fiscal year (FY) 2023-24.
 In addition, the report contains important information regarding the current financial status of the plan as well as projections and risk measures to aid in planning for the future.